Sagebrush

 • Native to western North American deserts and prairies

-• Contains natural aromatic oils and compounds
+• Contains natural aromatic oils

-• Traditionally used for spiritual cleansing ceremonies
+• Traditionally used for spiritual cleansing

-• Produces a strong, herbal scent when smoked
+• Produces a distinctive scent when smoked

 Common name(s): Commonly known as wild sage, big sagebrush, great basin sagebrush, and desert sage.